-You are expected to write a 5-page paper; it will include a reflection of the experience and discuss how the knowledge gained in the classroom was represented in the internship experience.
+Students are expected to write a 5-page paper; it will include a reflection of the experience and discuss how the knowledge gained in the classroom was represented in the internship experience.

-To qualify for internship credits, you must meet the following criteria:
+To qualify for internship credits, students must:

-- Be currently enrolled at The University of Arizona.
+- Be currently enrolled at the University of Arizona.

 - Be in good academic standing with the University of Arizona and have maintained at least a 2.00 GPA (major and cumulative) at the University of Arizona before enrolling for internship credits.

 - Have completed at least one full-time semester at the University of Arizona.